tripleonard/todo-mysql/README.md

 =======================================

 Are you a MySQL DBA or have the mysql client open all the time?
 Do you want a cross platform todo list manager?
-This (waste of time?) may be for you.
+This may be for you.
 I have created a few stored procedures to do the work.

 Installation